INSIDE: How to Avoid Mosquitos in Bali.

 A common question we are asked is “Can you get Malaria in Bali”?

 The risk of exposure is very low in Bali, particularly when the stay is restricted to the main tourist areas.

 But yes, it is possible.

 Hot Tip: Keep an eye on what the locals are doing.

-Medications to reduce the risk of disease are not generally recommended unless you are going off the beaten track.
+Medications to reduce the risk of disease are not generally recommended by doctors in Australia unless you are going off the beaten track.

 Families visiting Bali need to avoid insect bites to stay healthy.

 Top 5 Tips to Stop Bites from Mosquitos in Bali

 No. 1 – Cover up with long sleeve clothing after dusk

 - Cover up with loose fitting clothing on the arms and legs.

 - Just before dusk, change into long sleeve and long pant clothing.
 This is a MUST for kids.

 There’s an old wives tale that mozzies like black or dark clothing best.

 No. 2 – Regularly apply personal insect repellant

 - Carry insect repellant wipes in your hand luggage and apply that on the kids arms and legs before stepping off the plane.

 - Remember to reapply insect repellent frequently, especially after every swim.

 - Do take a good antihistamine with you if you are prone to swelling and redness after bites.